bumblB33/bumblB33/README.md

 ### Hi there 👋

-- 🔭 I’m currently an IT & Accounting Specialist
+- 🔭 I’m currently a Solutions Engineer
 - 🌱 I’m learning Python, Bash & SQL with a focus on automation
 - 💬 Ask me about cybersecurity, OSINT, and reporting <3
 - 📫 How to reach me: bndaven77@protonmail.com, or ping me @ linkedin.com/in/brittany-walker-299667162/